-TRANSPORTATION ENHANCEMENT PROGRAM
+TRANSPORTATION ENHANCEMENT

 Federal statute requires that a minimum of 10 percent of the state's Federal Surface Transportation Program funding be set aside for Transportation Enhancement projects.
 These projects fall into three categories: historic, scenic and environmental, and pedestrian and bicycle facilities and must be directly related to a surface transportation system.
 This program is funded based on an 80 percent federal/20 percent local match.
 Applications are solicited from cities and counties and evaluated and selected based on the criteria of the program.
+Projects for FY 2009 and 2010 have been selected.
+Selection of projects for FY 2011 and beyond has been deferred pending the approval of a new Federal Transportation Act.